kstenerud/concise-encoding/ce-structure.md

 Although comments are not _referring_ pseudo-objects, they tend to unofficially refer to what follows in the document, similar to how comments are used in source code.

 Comment contents must contain only complete and valid UTF-8 sequences.
-Escape sequences in comments are not interpreted (they are passed through verbatim).
+Character sequences that look like escape sequences in comments are not interpreted (they are passed through verbatim).

 Implementations must allow the user to choose whether to receive or ignore comments.